snunlp/KR-BERT/README.md

 ## KoRean based Bert pre-trained (KR-BERT)

-This is a release of Korean-specific, small-scale BERT models with comparable or better performances developed by Computational Linguistics Lab at Seoul National University <!-- referenced in [KR-BERT: A Small-Scale Korean-Specific Language Model](https://arxiv.org/abs/2008.03979).
+This is a release of Korean-specific, small-scale BERT models with comparable or better performances developed by Computational Linguistics Lab at Seoul National University, referenced in [KR-BERT: A Small-Scale Korean-Specific Language Model](https://arxiv.org/abs/2008.03979).
- -->

 <br>

 ### Vocab, Parameters and Data